top of page

 3. There is also significant research that suggests mentoring has become as important as parenting itself, and the need to develop relationships with significant elders and non-family members has become very important focus for health professionals.

 6. More recently, the ‘church’ has been under scrutiny in light of widespread sexual abuse of those in their care.
 The cycles of abuse must STOP!
-The Boys’ Shed seeks to redeem trust and confidence in the reality that the Anglican Church of Warracknabeal (Anglican Diocese of Ballarat) can provide safe and careful regard for all people.
+The Shed Project seeks to redeem trust and confidence in the reality that the Anglican Church of Warracknabeal (Anglican Diocese of Ballarat) can provide safe and careful regard for all people.

 7. The Boys’ Shed can provide an important educational experience for participants and mentors who have little opportunity to explore woodwork skills.